dahlsailrunner/knowyourtoolset-blog/content/2015/05/on-exception-handling.md

 ---
 title: "On Exception Handling" # Title of the blog post.
 date: 2015-05-29T14:22:50-05:00 # Date of post creation.
-description: "Article description." # Description used for search engine.
+summary: "Some thoughts about properly doing exception handling in .NET applications." # Description used for search engine.
 #thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
 #shareImage: "/images/path/share.png" # Designate a separate image for social media sharing.
 codeMaxLines: 15 # Override global value for how many lines within a code block before auto-collapsing.